rom1504/embedding-reader/README.md

 In practice, it has been observed speed of up to 100MB/s when fetching embeddings from s3, 1GB/s when fetching from an nvme drive.
 That means reading 400GB of embeddings in 8 minutes (400M embeddings in float16 and dimension 512)
 The memory usage stays low and flat thanks to the absence of copy.
-Decreasing the batch size decreases the amount of memory consumed.
+Decreasing the batch size decreases the amount of memory consumed, you can also set max_ram_usage_in_bytes to have a better control on the ram usage.

 ## For development